DhruvMaradiya/Travelogram_/README.md

 # travelogram
-you can use it as a refrence for building social network UI's
+you can use it as a refrence for building social networking app UI's

 ## Getting Started